YJonmo/PhysicsSummer/CameraPython/Readme.md

 ## Image subtraction setup

-The C++ code "BackGroundSubb_Video.cpp" is used to perform image subtraction on a network stream using OpenCV.
+The C++ code "BackGroundSubbThread.cpp" is used to perform image subtraction on a network stream using OpenCV.
 The network stream requires gstreamer, which must be installed before installing OpenCV.
 Gstreamer can be installed by running the command: